 We see two parallel trends which we think are working against each other.
 On the one hand, analysts and investors are taking progressively more sophisticated approaches to how they integrate ESG considerations, including a welcome aptitude for differentiating between signal and noise—i.e., material and non-material ESG factors.
 On the other hand, sustainability reporting practices are often disconnected from capital markets, resulting in long reports with seemingly endless pages of narrative, colorful charts, pictures, infographics, anecdotal stories, and commitments—but without necessarily meeting the needs of the ultimate “client”: investors and analysts.

-Capital markets are beyond the point of recognizing the importance of financially material ESG risks and opportunities.
-What they need now is a standardized and codified way to understand these factors.
+Capital markets are beyond the point of recognising the importance of financially material ESG risks and opportunities.
+What they need now is a standardised and codified way to understand these factors.
 Instead of spending all their time evaluating different measures of ESG risk, capital markets should be focused on assessing, managing, and mitigating the risk itself.
 With this in mind, MOL decided to break with tradition, chart a new path, and reconnect with capital markets.
 SASB standards helped us facilitate this shift.

 Sharpening Our Focus